Wondering why you’re running out of breath when you try to go for a run?

 Your breathing and foot strikes should match with each other.
 A 2013 study indicates that locomotor-respiratory coupling (LRC) is an effective way to regularize your breathing.

-Most animals and humans utilize some sort of rhythmic breathing pattern while running.
+Most animals and humans utilize some rhythmic breathing pattern while running.
 This means they synchronize their breathing to their foot strikes.
 Researchers refer to these patterns as LRC.
 Humans show the most flexibility in their range of possible patterns with their LRC.
 There are a lot of alternatives to the typical ratio pattern of 2-2, such as 2-3 or 3-3.
-Experiment with a variety of breathing patterns until you find what works best for you.
+Experiment with various breathing patterns until you find what works best for you.

 9. Improve your physical endurance.

-First, you can do some interval training, which will help you mix up your speed and intensity so your body doesn’t get complacent moving at one pace.
-You can also do cross-training, which will engage more of your muscles and give you more overall body strength to help you bring in an increased amount of oxygen while you’re running.
-Finally, you can run slower for a longer period of time.
+First, you can do some interval training to help you mix up your speed and intensity so your body doesn’t get complacent moving at one pace.
+You can also do cross-training, which will engage more of your muscles and give you more overall body strength to help you increase oxygen while you’re running.
+Finally, you can run slower for a longer period.
 This will help you with stamina while allowing you to not worry about your speed.
 This will also help boost your mental stamina.

 10. Assess your breathing pattern.